mnhollandplum/ruby-submissions/1806-b/1module/night_writer/Daniel_Averi.md

 - [ ] writes a test before writing code that implements the behavior to make that test pass
 - [x] writes both integration and unit tests

-## Version Control
+## Version Control: 3

 Notes:

 The student(s):

-- [ ] hosts their code on the master branch of their remote repository
+- [x] hosts their code on the master branch of their remote repository
-- [ ] makes commits in small chunks of functionality
+- [x] makes commits in small chunks of functionality
-- [ ] submits and merges Pull Requests using the Github interface
+- [x] submits and merges Pull Requests using the Github interface